Vittorio Gallinari

 Vittorio Gallinari (born 22 October 1958) is an Italian former basketball player and current sports agent.
-He is the father of Danilo Gallinari, who plays for the Boston Celtics in the NBA.
+He is the father of Danilo Gallinari, who plays for the Washington Wizards in the NBA.

 He was born in Sant'Angelo Lodigiano.
 During his playing career, Gallinari was known as a tough defensive player.
 He was also a teammate of former Houston Rockets coach Mike D'Antoni.